spokestack/spokestack.io/content/docs/iOS/speech-pipeline.md

 **Push to Talk**

 If you start the pipeline from a user interaction like a button press that calls `pipeline.activate()`, `SpeechDelegate.activate` will not be called.
-If you wish to display a "listening" indicator in your UI when you should do so in the same method that calls `pipeline.activate()` but remove it when `SpeechDelegate.deactivate` is called.
+If you wish to display a "listening" indicator in your UI, you should do so in the same method that calls `pipeline.activate()` but remove it when `SpeechDelegate.deactivate` is called.

 ### 4. `wakewordService`